 {% endnavList %}

-This example shows how to utilizeinner.PageIdto callarchiveListTags, thus dynamically displaying content in navigation, greatly enriching the functionality of the navigation menu.
+This example shows how to useinner.PageIdto callarchiveListLabels, thus dynamically displaying content in navigation, greatly enriching the functionality of the navigation menu.

-• Keep it simple:Avoid too many main menu items and overly deep submenus to prevent users from feeling confused.
+• Keep it concise:Avoid too many main menu items and too deeply nested submenus to prevent users from feeling confused.

 • Semantic naming:The name of the navigation item should be clear and accurate, allowing users to understand the content it points to at a glance.

-• Consistency:Maintain the consistency of navigation style and structure within the website to enhance the user experience.
+• Consistency:Maintain the unity of navigation style and structure within the website to enhance the user experience.

-• Search Engine Optimization (SEO):A reasonable navigation structure helps search engines crawl and understand the website content, improving the website's ranking.
+• Search Engine Optimization (SEO):A reasonable navigation structure helps search engines crawl and understand website content, improving website ranking.

 Summary

-The Anqi CMS provides intuitive, flexible, and powerful functionality for website navigation settings and display.
-Whether it's a simple top/bottom menu,
+AnQi CMS provides intuitive, flexible, and powerful functionality for website navigation settings and display.
+Whether it is a simple top/bottom menu,